BDC Hamburger Icon

 5. Fake calls

-Businesses often receive solicitation calls from other companies trying to advertise or sell their services.
+Businesses often receive solicitation calls from other companies advertising or selling their services.
 However, some calls, especially those with automated voice recordings, are scams.
 These automated callers claim to work for companies like Google.
-Generally, they’re advertising services and requesting payment or vital business information.
-These calls are almost always a scam.
+Generally, they advertise services (including SEO services, as described above) and request payment or vital business information.
+These calls are almost always scams.

 6. Stolen identity